 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

 New Zealand is an amazing place!
 It has beautiful landscapes, a relaxed feel, delicious ice cream, and is easy to navigate.
 It is also one of the most family-friendly countries in the world!
-This is huge because there is nothing worse than traveling to an awesome location only to discover there is nothing for your kids to do.
 You will find tons of things for kids to do throughout New Zealand.
 To help you plan your trip, here are 10 things to do with kids on New Zealand’s North Island.

 1. Te Papa

-Wellington’s Te Papa Museum is, hands down, the best museum I have ever stepped foot in!
+One of the best things to do with kids on New Zealand’s North Island is Te Papa Museum.
+This Wellington gem is, hands down, the best museum I have ever stepped foot in!
 It has six floors jammed packed with a wide variety of exhibits, ranging from marine animals to art and fashion.
-Because of the eclectic lineup of exhibits, there is something here for everyone.
+Because of the eclectic lineup of exhibits, there is something for everyone.
 The museum features lots of hands on exhibits, which kids love.
 You could easily spend a full day at Te Papa.
 The best part of this museum is that admission is free!
-For more information, check out Te Papa’s website.
+For more information, check out my post on Te Papa and Te Papa’s website.

 2. Kelly Tarlton’s Sea Life Aquarium

 Kelly Tarlton’s Sea Life Aquarium in Auckland is a hit with kids of all ages.
 The aquarium has the largest exhibit of Antarctica penguins in the Southern Hemisphere.
 The highlight, however, is the Shark Tunnels.
 In the middle of the aquarium, there is an oval room where you can walk through tunnels with tanks containing a variety of sharks and large sting rays all around you.
 It will give you a unique view of these mysterious animals.
-You can read my son’s review of the aquarium here.
-To visit the aquarium’s website, click here.
+Read my son’s review of the aquarium and visit the aquarium’s website for more information.

 3. Wellington Cable Car

 Kids love taking unique forms of transportation.
-The historic Wellington Cable Car is not only a fun mode of transportation, but it is also a convenient way to get to the Wellington Botanical Gardens.
-As an added bonus, your kids will love the light shows inside of the two tunnels the cable car travels through on its way to the top.
+The historic Wellington Cable Car is a fun mode of transportation that will conveniently take you to the Wellington Botanical Gardens.
+As an added bonus, your kids will love the light shows inside the two tunnels the cable car travels through on its way to the top.
 Many people take the cable car to the top of the hill and then walk back down.
 If your children really enjoy the cable car, however, you can easily get round trip tickets and let them have a second ride.
 Check out more information on the cable car at their website.

 4. Wellington Botanical Gardens